bseverns/seedBox/README.md

 | CI (native + Teensy) | [![CI](https://github.com/bseverns/seedBox/actions/workflows/ci.yml/badge.svg)](https://github.com/YOUR-ORG/seedBox/actions/workflows/ci.yml) |

 SeedBox is a tiny music lab wrapped in C++ and wild ideas.
-Think of it as the companion project to the MOARkNOBS mythos: a Teensy 4.0 instrument that can also run a "pretend hardware" build on your laptop.
+Think of it as the companion project to the MOARkNOBS mythos: a Teensy(IMXRT1062)-based instrument that can also run a "pretend hardware" build on your laptop.
 You can poke at rhythm engines, reseed algorithms, or display sketches without needing a soldered rig.